 - Let rest for 5-10 minutes.
 Serve this dish when it is still hot and fresh.

-Slice the Smoked Pork Tenderloin and Serve Immediately
+Smoked Pork Tenderloin FAQs

 The above-smoked pork tenderloin recipe uses bbq sauce to keep the meat moist.
 However, you can also spray a mixture of apple juice and apple cider vinegar on your meat after every 20 minutes.
 Apple cider vinegar keeps the meat tender and helps the smoke to adhere to the tenderloin adequately.

 When smoking the pork tenderloin on a grill, keep the smoker’s temperature consistent and place the meat with its fat side up.
-It is because that when the tenderloin cooks, it helps melt the fat, which further helps add flavor to the overall dish.
+It is because that when the tenderloin cooks, it helps melt the fat, which further helps add flavour to the overall dish.

 A pork loin may sound similar to a tenderloin, but they are two different cuts of pork.
 Pork tenderloin is a narrow, boneless, and long cut of meat, while a pork loin is much flatter and wider.
 Besides, the pork loin can be both bone-in or boneless cut.